gcmsrc/Intro-to-Machine-Learning-Data-Analyst-ND/README.md

 This repository is built as follows:
 * *data*, i.e. a folder with original dataset, dumped dataset and classifier;
 * *eda*, i.e. a folder with the EDA analysis I have performed on the dataset;
 * *notebooks*, i.e. a folder with some Jupyter notebooks.
-The *Classification* notebook is very comprehnsive and covers all the steps I took while building the classifier;
+The *Classification Full* notebook is very comprehnsive and covers all the steps I took while building the classifier;
 * *scripts*, i.e. main scripts;
 * *tools*, i.e. supporting scripts.